w3f/Grants-Program/applications/Plus-social-recovery-wallet.md

 ### Project Details

 With the new functionality the token holders will be able to make their accounts Recoverable.
+Almost all required information will be saved on-chain, utilizing Substrate/Recovery-Pallet.

 # ![polkadot{.js} plus extension make recoverable](https://raw.githubusercontent.com/Nick-1979/PolkadotJsPlusPictures/main/socialRecovery/makeRecoverable.png)